This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Brown the Butter

-• Cut the butter into 1 inch pieces and toss them in a wide saucepan.
-For best results, use a light colored saucepan so you can see the color of the butter as it browns.
-Melt the butter over medium high heat, swirling the pan to keep the milk solids from sitting on the bottom.
-The butter will sizzle, then create a layer of foam on the surface.
-Push the foam aside to check the color of the melted butter.
-Continue cooking and swirling the pan until the butter reaches a dark golden brown color.
+• Cut the butter into 1-inch pieces and place in a wide, light-colored saucepan so you can monitor the color as it browns.
+Melt over medium-high heat, swirling occasionally to keep the milk solids from settling.
+The butter will sizzle and foam; push the foam aside to check the color.
+Continue cooking and swirling until it turns a deep golden brown.

 • Pour the browned butter over the brown sugar (scrape all the browned bits of milk solids into the bowl as well).
 Whisk the sugar mixture vigorously until well combined then set it aside while you make the tangzong.